 Conducting a web accessibility audit

 It’s important that those who have an audit completed by the HeX Productions understand the processes we go through.

 - Our first step is to process your digital platforms through a suite of specialist accessibility testing tools.
 This gives us a good initial understanding of areas that are or are not accessible with a technical overview.
-The report gives us an overall view of the website and allows us to pinpoint specific areas of interest for a full manual review.
+The report gives us an overall view of the website.
+It allows us to pinpoint specific areas of interest for a full manual review.

 - Our technical and content accessibility specialists run through the website or digital service.
 We identify key templates or re-occurring elements.
 This involves the use of keyboard tabbing, screen reading software and other forms of simulated assistive tech.

 - Based on our findings, an accessibility audit is created.
 The audit will help you identify areas of your service that are inaccessible.

 We can provide your development team with descriptions of the errors and how to fix them.
 Or, we can offer development support to help get the job done.

 Deliverables of an accessibility audit

 Our accessibility audits deliver a specialised and bespoke service.
 We check your website, sub-sites and intranet to identify common issues.
 As part of the accessibility auditing process, we promise you the following deliverables:

 - Either a short-summarised list of the common errors and a description of the issues that have been identified.